KotoLLC/peacenik/README.md

 Janice is on her own node.
 She invites Tina, who is friends with Steve, on Mike's node.

-Both Steve and Tina can see messages on both nodes, because they have friendships there, and they are already logged into the central server.
+Both Steve and Tina can see messages on both nodes, because they have friendships there.

 ![new nodes](readme-images/10-cross-nodes.png)